• Skip to primary navigation

 • Shape into a long, round tube about 2 inches thick and wrap in wax paper.
 Refrigerate for 30 minutes.

-• Meanwhile, preheat oven to 350 degrees.
+• Meanwhile, preheat oven to 350℉.
 Line a baking sheet with parchment paper and set aside.

 • Remove dough from refrigerator and unwrap.
 Using a sharp knife, slice dough into ¼ inch slices and place on lined baking sheet.

-• Bake for 10-12 minutes or until cookies barely begin to brown around edges.
-Remove from oven and allow to cool for 2-3 minutes before removing from sheet to cool completely.
+• Bake for about 10-12 minutes, or until cookies barely begin to brown around edges.
+Remove from oven and allow to cool for 2-3 minutes before transferring to a cooling rack to cool completely to room temperature.

-• While cookies are cooling, combine confectioner's sugar, lime juice, and lime zest.
-If too thick, add more lime juice 1 teaspoon at a time.
+• While cookies are cooling, add confectioner's sugar, lime juice, and lime zest to a bowl.
+Stir to combine.
+If too thick, add another splash of lime juice.

 Equipment Recommendations